kubernetes/website/content/en/blog/_posts/2018-08-03-make-kubernetes-production-grade-anywhere.md

 ![api server](/images/blog/2018-08-03-make-kubernetes-production-grade-anywhere/api-server.png)

 Typically the API server, Controller Manager and Scheduler components are co-located within multiple instances of control plane (aka Master) nodes.
-Master nodes usually include etcd too – although there are high availability and large cluster scenarios that call for running etcd on independent hosts.
-The components can be run as containers, and optionally be supervised by Kubernetes, i.e., running as statics pods.
-The latter requires the kubelet agent on the control plane nodes.
+Master nodes usually include etcd too, although there are high availability and large cluster scenarios that call for running etcd on independent hosts.
+The components can be run as containers, and optionally be supervised by Kubernetes, i.e. running as statics pods.

 For high availability, redundant instances of these components are used.
 The importance and required degree of redundancy varies.